 - Provide for prompt disposal of records based on the Schedule of Record Retention and Disposition.

-The Bay Village Police Records Office is open from 8:30 am to 5:00 pm.
-Monday through Friday.
+You can obtain a records request report at the Records window at the Bay Village Police Department.
+The hours of operation are 8:30-11:30 and 12:00-5:00 Monday through Friday.
 Requests may be made in person, by phone 440-899-3466 or you may email our Records Clerk Chris Ross.